 If you have boots that will not breathe, then you might as well not have boots at all.
 Once your feet become trapped inside the boots and the airflow is restricted, you will suffer from foot sweat that will eventually cause your feet to get cold, and you could become very sick from this.
 Having mid-to-high boots that reach way beyond the ankle will not only provide you with ankle support but also allow for better airflow.

 Unless you are deep into winter hiking, you have most likely never heard of lugs or crampons, so here is a brief overview.
 Lugs and crampons provide grip on the soles of your boots that dig into the ice and snow, providing you with only the strongest stability even when you are in the thick of it.
 Without these, you might as well invest in snowshoes to get you through the winter hike.

 All in all, these are the basics of what you will need moving forward in your journey to find the best winter hiking boots for all your needs.
-There are many different varieties that all offer many different options toward what may interest you now.
+There are many different varieties that offer many different options for what may interest you now.
 Just make sure that you remember to go by the standard first and then add on whatever calls your name.
 Do this, and you will know how to choose the best hiking boots for the winter without fail.

 The Fitness Wellness Mentor